vonate5/real-state-price-prediction/README.md

 To find out more about the distribution of the important features we highlighted, you can have a look on our Tableau dashboard below:<br/> <br/>
 ![](images/tableau_visualization.png)

-For further information you may find the Tableau data [here](https://github.com/vonate5/midterm_project/tree/main/tableau)
+For further information you may find the Tableau worksheets and dashboard [here](https://github.com/vonate5/midterm_project/tree/main/tableau)

 ## Process & tools
 ### We use the following tools to achieve the objective.